-Eye diseases, visual impairments, and eye injuries are all too common.
-More than a third of the population of the US wears some form of corrective eyewear, 24.4 million Americans have cataracts, and 1.3 million are legally blind.
-On top of this, there are 2.4 million eye injuries each year, of which 90 percent of them could have been prevented with protective eyewear.
+Eye diseases, visual impairments, and injuries are all too common.
+More than a 75 percent of the US adult population wears some form of corrective eyewear, 20.5 million Americans have cataracts, and more than 1 million are legally blind.
+In addition, there are 2.4 million eye injuries each year, of which 90 percent could have been prevented with protective eyewear.

 Medical eye experts, called ophthalmologists, have completed the necessary medical education and training to handle everything from surgery to emergency cases, eyeglasses prescriptions, and disease diagnosis.

-According to the American Academy of Ophthalmology (2022), there are 19,216 active ophthalmologists in the US and more than 213,000 worldwide.
+According to the American Academy of Ophthalmology (2024), there are more than 18,500 active ophthalmologists in the US and more than 213,000 worldwide.
 While ophthalmology is already a specialized field of medicine, there are subspecialties as well, including pediatrics, ocular oncology, glaucoma, and more.

 ×